!-- NAVIGATION BAR BEGINS HERE-->

 The Viet Cong were closely allied with the government of North Vietnam.
 The group was formed in the 1950s by former members of the Viet Minh acting on orders from Hanoi.
 They proved highly effective against both ARVN (Army of the Republic of Vietnam) and later against the better equipped American troops.

-There were at least four types of flags, probably more, seen being carried by the Viet Cong.
-Type #1 had a small yellow star centered over a red and blue striped background, Type #2 had a larger white star centered on the red and blue striped background, Type #3 had either a large or small yellow star centered on a red and white striped background, and Type #4 had three vertical stripes of red/white/red with a small gold star centered on the white stripe.
+There were at least six types of flags, probably more, seen being carried by the Viet Cong.
+Type #1 had a small yellow star centered over a red and blue striped background, Type #2 had a larger white star centered on the red and light-blue striped background, Type #3 had either a large or small yellow star centered on a red and white striped background, and Type #4 had three vertical stripes of red/white/red with a small gold star centered on the white stripe.
 Like the early flags of the American Revolution, most flags were hand-made and each flag was a little different.
 Some examples of these variant flags also had Vietnamese text added to them.

 The Viet Cong's best-known action was the Tet Offensive, a massive assault on more than 100 South Vietnamese urban centers in 1968.
 The offensive riveted the attention of the world's media for weeks, but also overextended the Viet Cong who won a propaganda victory while suffering a military defeat against the forces of the United States.
 The Viet Cong never completely recovered and later communist offensives were conducted primarily by the North Vietnamese army.
 The Viet Cong was dissolved in 1976 when North and South Vietnam were officially unified.